AbdulsalamR/df-mod2-forensic-copy/README.md

 particularly in scenarios like digital forensics where file manipulation and verification are common requirements.

-### ❗📑 Case 001

-For Case 001,

-1. Create your own evidence files in a subfolder (e.g., 001-evidence).
-2. Modify the script to create your own copy and hash resuts.

 ### 🏃🏃‍♀️ Run Script

 ## In VS Code 🧭